sumanentc/COVID-19-bot/README.md

   - Number of people patially vaccinated in India
   - Number of people fully vaccinated

+- It can answers questions related to vaccination slots availability.

+  - Slots available in Pune
+  - Slots available in Mumbai
+  - Slots available in 400066

 - It can handle out of context questions.